beelit94/tsplk-infra/README.md

 # tsplk

 It is a command line tool that could let you create a Splunk environment for testing.

 The purpose of this tool is that for QA/DEV could get a testable Splunk without knowing Vagrant, AWS, Salt, Terraform.

 # Installation

-### Prerequisite
+### Prerequsition
 1. _pipsi_ (optional)

-    [pipsi](https://github.com/mitsuhiko/pipsi) is a wrapper around virtualenv and pip which installs scripts provided by python packages into separate virtualenvs to shield them from your system and each other.
-This is a nice to have for user who use python command heavily.
-However, there are several user report that they can't install it successfully.
-If you can't install it, you could just skip it.
+> [pipsi](https://github.com/mitsuhiko/pipsi) is a wrapper around virtualenv and pip which installs scripts provided by python packages into separate virtualenvs to shield them from your system and each other.
+> This is a nice to have for user who use python command heavily.
+> However, there are several user report that they can't install it successfully.
+> If you can't install it, you could just skip it.

         curl https://raw.githubusercontent.com/mitsuhiko/pipsi/master/get-pipsi.py | python